Ohi20/Manufucturer-Website-Client/README.md

 # Assignment 12

-This project was bootstrapped with [Create React App](https://superlative-treacle-0a7794.netlify.app/).
+This project was bootstrapped with [Site Link](https://superlative-treacle-0a7794.netlify.app/).

 ## Camerassories